-“NFC-Channel to Mobile Payments” -This written post was by Sheetal Sharma on linkedin on Sept 28, 2014.
-Idea was to depict the perception majority of the market which says Apple pay (NFC payments) is the repetition.
-Sadly since its coming from tech giant like Apple so it has to succeed.
+“NFC-Channel to Mobile Payments” – The race/efforts by nonbank organizations are still on to find innovative ways to get excluded customers on board.
+Our focus on NFC in this post will be limited to payments only.
+The idea was to depict the perception majority of the market which says Apple pay (NFC payments) is the repetition.
+Sadly since its coming from a tech giant like Apple so it has to succeed.
+This written post was by Sheetal Sharma on LinkedIn on Sept 28, 2014.

-Apple product has to succeed as there is no second option but ecosystem around is costly.
-To me its neither Mobile Money nor Mobile Banking its a middleware of both i.e. purely a mobile payment system.
+Apple product has to succeed as there is no second option but the ecosystem around is costly.
+To me it’s neither Mobile Money nor Mobile Banking it’s a middleware of both i.e. purely a mobile payment system.
 Traditional payments services providers, including banks as well as the well established big names like Mastercard, VISA etc have to wake-up, smell the coffee and innovate otherwise MNOs will “move their cheese”.
 Imagine what will happen when social media makes vibes into the payment space.

 The biggest resistance to Apple’s move into the mobile payments space will come from banks and credit card companies who stand to lose significantly if Apple succeeds in moving a percentage of consumer purchases onto the iTunes platform.

 As one industry analyst, Aaron McPherson, a research manager for payments at IDC Financial Insights, said